Victorpalkin/gHacks/hacks/sap-cortex/README.md

 - You can review the query syntax for Google BigQuery [here](https://cloud.google.com/bigquery/docs/reference/standard-sql/query-syntax)

-## Challenge 3: No dashboards, no self-service analytics
+## Challenge 3: Explore the data in Looker Studio

 ### Introduction
 In this challenge, we will explore the possibility to analyze the data using the Looker Studio.
 The objective of this task is to learn how to export data to Looker Studio and build simple ad-hoc dashboards.